 A root canal works very well toward restoring your tooth to its natural functioning.
 You can bite, chew, and smile normally after this important, tooth-saving procedure.

-Your dentist or endodontic specialist at Lovett Dental in Houston diagnoses your tooth problem, telling you when you need root canal treatment.
+Your dentist or endodontic specialist diagnoses your tooth problem, telling you when you need root canal treatment.
 But some signs point to a problem that may require this procedure.
 These signs include:

 Cost varies for a root canal treatment, depending on the procedure’s difficulty and which tooth is affected.
 Molars cost more when receiving root canal therapy due to their bigger size and more root canals in these teeth.
 But most dental insurance plans pay for at least part of your treatment.